jackyzha0/jackyzha0.github.io/content/thoughts/mindstorms.md

 We put our skills and heuristic strategies into a kind of tool box -- and while their interaction can, in the course of time, give rise to global changes, the act of learning is itself a *local* event.

 ### Knowledge distillation
-On the role of [knowledge distillers](thoughts/knowledge%20distillation.md):
+On the role of [knowledge distillers](thoughts/knowledge%20distillation.md) and [teaching](thoughts/teaching.md):
 This problem goes deeper than a mere short supply of such people.
 The fact that in the past there was no role for such people has been cast into social and institutional concrete; now there is a role but there is no place for them.

 It is a step toward a situation in which the line between learners and teachers can fade

-A stage of unconscious work, which might appear to the mathmatician as temporarily abondoning the task or leaving the problem to incubate, has to intervene...
+A stage of unconscious work, which might appear to the mathematician as temporarily abandoning the task or leaving the problem to incubate, has to intervene...
 On the contrary, the problem has been turned over to a very active unconscious which relentlessly begins to combine the elements supplied to it by the

 ### Misc
 On self-correcting systems like bikes